RohanMukka/BEneFIT/research/Methodology_LockAndRelease.md

 - No user registration — only wallet addresses are used.
 - Fitness data is hashed or tokenized to avoid storing raw values on-chain.
 - The platform avoids third-party validators, ensuring full automation and data integrity.
+- OAuth tokens are stored off-chain and never exposed on-chain.
+- Backend can use JWT authentication to prevent unauthorized validation attempts.
+- Smart contracts are open-source and auditable.

 ---